joshua-light/chalice-restful/README.md

 ```

 This is great for building any kind of API, but in REST we deal with
-higher level objects -- resources, where each represents a set of functions
+higher-level objects –– resources, where each represents a set of functions
 related to each other.

 Though we still limited to write them in one place: